Community-based sites

 More information

-Where did the summer programming dates come from?
+How were the summer programming dates determined?
 Are they flexible?

-The programming dates are June 17 -July 19, 2024.
+Dates for 2025 are coming soon.
 They were chosen to accommodate the academic component of the day and the schedules of most schools in Indianapolis.
 While some sites may extend beyond the five weeks, the official Summer Learning Lab schedule is not flexible.

 If we sign on as a learning site, what does my organization have to pay for?
 Will we have clarity on funding before we commit?